ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 In this section, we're going to create a Private Endpoint in Azure.
 You can use either the Azure Portal or Terraform.

-### Using Azure Portal to create a Private Endpoint in Azurue
+### Using Azure Portal to create a Private Endpoint in Azure

 In the Azure Portal, open **Private Link Center → Private Endpoints**.